atiaen/gem/README.md

  - Same as GA only difference is adding Hill after `com.gem.App` and adding your neighbourhood size after
  - Target cli should look like this `java -cp target/gem-1.0.jar com.gem.App Hill 50`

+ How to run FileHill Climber
+ - Same as GA only difference is adding FileHill after `com.gem.App` and adding your neighbourhood size after
+ - Target cli should look like this `java -cp target/gem-1.0.jar com.gem.App FileHill 20`
+ - Make sure your file is inside the resources folder and that the file name is included in the application.properties

  How to run Random Solution
  - Same as Hill climber only difference is adding Random after `com.gem.App` and your number of iterations
  - Target cli should look like this `java -cp target/gem-1.0.jar com.gem.App Random 4500`